Thillu Mullu (2013 film)

-Thillu Mullu is a 2013 Tamil-language comedy film directed by Badri who earlier directed Veerappu and Ainthaam Padai.
-It is a remake of the 1981 film of the same name which was a remake of the 1979 Hindi film Gol Maal.
+Thillu Mullu (stylised as Thillu Mullu II) is a 2013 Indian Tamil-language comedy film directed and co-written by Badri.
+It is a remake of the 1981 Tamil film of the same name which was a remake of the 1979 Hindi film Gol Maal.
 The film stars Shiva and Isha Talwar.
-Prakash Raj enacted the character played by Thengai Srinivasan.
-Kovai Sarala, Soori, Sathyan, Ilavarasu and Manobala played supporting roles.
+Prakash Raj, Kovai Sarala, Soori, Sathyan, Ilavarasu and Manobala played supporting roles.
 The music was jointly scored by M. S. Viswanathan and Yuvan Shankar Raja who for the first time worked together.
 While the film's muhurat took place on 24 August, the shooting commenced in September.
-The film released on 14 June 2013 to highly positive reviews and became a super hit at the box office.
+The film was released on 14 June 2013.

 Plot

 Pasupathy is a carefree man who is unemployed.
 He lives with his younger sister Kavitha and house maid Senthamarai who is a part-time black market liquor seller.
 Kavitha is in love with Pasupathy's close friend Mano which Pasupathy is not aware of.
 Mano indirectly tries to convey that to him to which he does not understand.
 Pasupathy's maternal uncle is a lawyer and their caretaker since their parents died.
 Pasupathy loses his house to a bank on a surety crisis which involved his father.
 Hence he is compelled to settle in a job.
-Pasupathy's uncle applies for an opening in his friend's mineral water company "Classique" for marketing head post.
+Pasupathy's uncle applies for an opening in his friend's mineral water company for marketing head post.
 He gives many instructions about the owner Sivagurunathan who is an ardent devotee of Murugan and who is against recommendations.
 Pasupathy manages to get the job by dressing in a simple Gandhian manner, posing as a Murugan devotee and tells he follows very valuable principles written in the book of Sivagurunathan himself which attracts Sivagurunathan.

-Pasupathy one day lies to his boss that his mother got injured and leaves to watch an IPL match.
-There he enjoys a lot with his friends by drinking, screaming, cheering, etc. which is seen by Sivagurunathan as he was present on his friend's invite for a business purpose.
-Sivagurunathan is furious on Pasupathy's behaviour and he captures his activities on mobile.
+Pasupathy one day lies to his boss that his mother got injured and leaves to watch a cricket match.
+There he engages in revelry with his friends, which is seen by Sivagurunathan as he was present on his friend's invite for a business purpose.
+Sivagurunathan captures Pasupathy's activities on mobile camera.
 The next day he issues termination order to Pasupathy.
-To secure his job, Pasupathy lies that Sivagurunathan has actually seen his identical twin brother GanguLee Kandhan, a karate master who has blue eyes unlike his.
+To secure his job, Pasupathy lies that Sivagurunathan has actually seen his identical twin brother Ganguly Kandhan, a karate master who has blue eyes unlike his.
 Sivagurunathan believes him half-heartedly and yet gives him his job again.